pism/pism.github.io/old/news/2016-02-04-outletcaptured_0116.md

 outlet-glacier-resolving model of the present-day velocity of an entire ice sheet was dependent both on removing shallow assumptions from the stress balance //and// on tuning a very large number of basal parameters.
-Both of these \"required\" properties would be very bad news for the prospect of using ice sheet simulations to do science!
+Both of these "required" properties would be very bad news for the prospect of using ice sheet simulations to do science!
 On the one hand, Stokes models are computationally-expensive, while on the other hand only present-day, and //not// past or future, data are